czifro-tech/.net-coreLearning/README.md

-# Building .NET Core From the Ground Up
+# Porting .NET Core Web to Suave
-Building .NET Core MVC6 EF7 From the Ground Up.
+Portinging .NET Core MVC6 EF7 to Suave

-The starting point for this app will be a blank asp .net core web app.
-I wanted to build this app from the ground up because this is just a proof of concept app for learning...
-When I am more familiar with .net core I will start using the starting templates.
+The starting point for this app will be a completed asp.net core web app.
+I want to build this app by porting from an existing app because this is to just learn using Suave...
+Razor will be replaced with DotLiquid